Badou Jack: Jack vs. Cleverly

 On 19 June, Jack revealed that his team were working towards a deal for him to fight WBA (Regular) champion Nathan Cleverly.
 He expected when the fight gets announced, it would be on the undercard of Floyd Mayweather Jr. vs. Conor McGregor in Las Vegas on 26 August 2017.
 Jack's light heavyweight goal was to challenge WBC champion Adonis Stevenson, after Cleverly.
 On 19 July, according to sources, a deal was being close to being agreed from sides.
 On 27 July, the WBA ordered Cleverly to fight undefeated WBA interim champion Dmitry Bivol (11–0, 9 KOs), which would eventually establish a mandatory challenger for WBA (Super) champion Andre Ward.

 On 9 August, however, Eddie Hearn confirmed that terms had been agreed for a fight between Jack and Cleverly.
-It was also reported that whether the WBA (Regular) title would be at state at this point was uncertain, as mandatory challenger Bivol was yet to agree a step aside fee.
+It was also reported that whether the WBA (Regular) title would be at stake at this point was uncertain, as mandatory challenger Bivol was yet to agree a step aside fee.
 On 12 August, the WBA's Championships Committee granted special permission for the fight to be contested for their light heavyweight title.
 They also made it clear that the winner would need to negotiate a deal to fight Bivol by 11 September 2017.
 Jack won the WBA title on his light heavyweight debut via stoppage victory in round five.
 Cleverly had some success in round two, throwing and landing continuously without hurting Jack.
 In round four, Jack piled the pressure on Cleverly, who left himself open and ended up with a bloodied nose.
 The end came with Cleverly against the ropes and Jack pounding him with combinations.
 Referee stepped in and called an end to the fight at 2 minutes and 47 seconds of round five.
 At the time of stoppage, Jack had landed 172 punches of 442 thrown (39%), while Cleverly, who threw 409, only landed 82 punches (20%).
 In the post-fight, Jack said, "I wanted to box him and feel him out while establishing my jab.
 Then the plan was to break him down from there.
 The plan was to finish him."
 Cleverly stated that he suffered a broken nose in the third round.
 Jack also told Jim Gray of Showtime, "You can’t leave it in the hands of the judges.
 You have to go for the kill", referring to his previous fight decisions.
 Jack received a base purse of $750,000 and Cleverly earned $100,000.
 The next day, Cleverly announced his retirement from boxing at the age of 30.

 Jack was set to enter a purse bid with Bivol per the WBA agreement on 25 September, but this was cancelled when Jack instead vacated the title on 23 September.